fieldtrip/website/faq/organization/fieldtriplogo.md

     - /faq/fieldtriplogo/
 ---

-# Can I use the FieldTrip logo on my poster or elsewhere?

 Yes you can, and it is much appreciated!
 Below you can find the logo bitmap in different qualities and in Encapsulated Postscript (eps) format.

 - [fieldtriplogo-50.png](/assets/img/fieldtriplogo-50.png)